 Many of Long Island's companies, schools, and nonprofit organizations are actively seeking to develop new training programs that presciently respond to changes in the economy.
 However, they lack the opportunity to experiment with these new ideas and curricula.
-This new initiative for workforce development should create spaces, both physical and organizational, where Long Island workforce development entities can test out new programs.
+This new initiative for workforce organizational, where Long Island workforce development entities can test out new programs.
 This can help ensure that the new initiative remains responsive to changes in the economy, labor market, and policy priorities.